eyra/mono/README.md

 ## GitHub branch protections

-Enable branch protection on the `main` branch.
+Enable branch protection on the `master` branch.
 This ensures that deployments work (the deployment does not do a force push to Gigalixir).